CoinPort/coinport.github.io/maintenance/index.md

 <div class="center_contents">

-# Sheduled Maintenance
+<h1>Sheduled Maintenance</h1>

 <img src="./maintenance.png" alt="Maintenace">

-## The CoinPort Exchange website is temporarily unavailable while we perform scheduled maintenance.
+<h2>The CoinPort Exchange website is temporarily unavailable while we perform scheduled maintenance.</h2>

-We are continuously upgrading the Coin Port platform to ensure our customers get the best possible experience.
+<p>We are continuously upgrading the Coin Port platform to ensure our customers get the best possible experience.</p>

-Your patience is appreciated and we apologise for any inconvenience.
+<p>Your patience is appreciated and we apologise for any inconvenience.</p>

 <img src="../images/logos/logo_blue.png" width="300px">